 Where to stay: Get a delicious taste of Galle’s history by staying at the Galle Fort Hotel, a renovated 17th century merchant’s house that is now a 5-star boutique hotel renown for its antiques and Sri Lankan hospitality.

 What to do: There are a wealth of beach resorts to choose from in Sri Lanka.
 Tangalle has some of the most unspoilt beaches I’ve seen in Sri Lanka but personally it was a little too quiet for me.
-I preferred the vibe of Unawatuna, which is by no means a party town but does have an array of restaurants, as well as yoga classes and the odd beachfront party to join in.
+Mirissa is popular for its chilled vibes and whale-watching tours.
+My favourite is Unawatuna, which is by no means a party town but has a decent array of restaurants, yoga classes and the odd beachfront party too.

 Where to stay: Close to the beach, yoga classes and with its own awesome on-site cafe my pick for a purse-friendly stay is the Sunil Garden Guesthouse.
 A big hit in the area for sunset cocktails and food is Wijaya Beach who also have a few beachfront rooms for hire.

 What to do: As if all that history and golden beaches wasn’t impressive enough, you can also have an incredible safari experience in Sri Lanka too.
 Yala National Park is known for its leopard population and whilst you might not always spot these elusive big cats (although I did – yay!) you are guaranteed to see a vast number of elephants, peacocks, monkeys, deer and rare birds.

 Where to stay: Be the first to enter the park and last to leave by camping just outside the national park.
 (It’s not permitted – or safe, I’d imagine – to camp inside.)
 If you like a bit of luxury than I’d recommend Leopard Safaris whose glampsite has en-suite tents, hot showers and delicious dinners served under the stars.